 Elizabeth Taylor's Estate—Actress Left Bequest to Ex-Husband

-Some Details About Elizabeth Taylor's Estate Plan
+Some Details About Her Estate Plan

-Seventy-nine-year-old Elizabeth Taylor apparently wanted to keep the details of her final wishes private when she died from congestive heart failure on March 23, 2011.
+Seventy-nine-year-old Elizabeth Taylor wanted to keep the details of her final wishes private when she died from congestive heart failure on March 23, 2011.
 The film icon used a revocable living trust as the governing document of her estate plan—a move that prevented the details of her estate from becoming available to the public.
 A last will and testament would have been open to public consumption when it was filed for probate, but trusts do not require probate.

 Larry Fortensky's Inheritance